-- At home to play games, watch movies, listen to music, search information, etc. - In shops and restaurants to make bills, keep the record of items bought and sold, etc. - In offices to type and print documents, send and receive e-mails. - In schools to make time tables and report cards, teach students, keep fee records, keep record of library books, etc.
+- At home to play games, watch movies, listen to music, search information, etc. - In hospitals to treat patient and keep their records, prepare medical reports, research about diseases, find new medicines, etc. - In offices to type and print documents, send and receive e-mails. - In schools to make time tables and report cards, teach students, keep fee records, keep record of library books, etc. - In banks to keep details of bank accounts, deposit money in customer's account and take out money from ATM.